Seasonal Adjustment Methodology

 Effect of September 2001.
 At the end of 2001, unemployed job losers were identified as having had substantial upward level shifts one month after the September 11, 2001, terrorist attacks on the World Trade Center in New York City.9 Also, four additional series related to workers employed part time for economic reasons were identified as having substantial upward shifts at the time of the terrorist attacks.

 Effect of the 2020 coronavirus (COVID-19) pandemic.
-Many household survey data series had large changes after the onset of the coronavirus (COVID-19) pandemic, so BLS staff tested for outliers each month to determine whether any changes were needed for the seasonal adjustment models.
-BLS staff determined that almost all of the directly adjusted household survey data series had significant outliers and added outlier terms to the seasonal adjustment models as needed.
+Many household survey data series had large outliers after the onset of the coronavirus (COVID-19) pandemic.
+Since April 2020, BLS staff have tested household survey series for outliers each month to determine whether any changes were needed for the seasonal adjustment models.
+BLS staff determined that the vast majority of household data series had large outliers and made adjustments as needed to the models used in seasonal adjustment processing to account for them.

-As mentioned in the previous section, seasonal adjustment factors can be either multiplicative or additive.
+Seasonal adjustment factors can be either multiplicative or additive.
 A multiplicative seasonal effect is assumed to be proportional to the level of the series.
 A sudden large change in the level of the series will be accompanied by a proportionally large seasonal effect.
 In contrast, an additive seasonal effect is assumed to be unaffected by the level of the series.
 In times of relative economic stability, the multiplicative option is generally preferred over the additive option.
-However, in the presence of a large level shift in a time series, multiplicative seasonal adjustment factors can result in systematic over- or under-adjustment of the series; in such cases, additive seasonal adjustment factors are preferred since they tend to more accurately track seasonal fluctuations in the series and have smaller revisions.
+However, in the presence of a large level shift in a time series, multiplicative seasonal adjustment factors can result in systematic over- or under-adjustment of the series; in such cases, additive seasonal adjustment factors are preferred since they tend to track seasonal fluctuations in the series more accurately and have smaller revisions.

 Prior to April 2020, most seasonally adjusted household data series used multiplicative seasonal adjustment factors.
 However, series were respecified as additive once a significant outlier was detected in the incoming data.
 By the end of 2020, nearly all directly adjusted series had been respecified as additive.
 In accordance with the household survey’s usual practice, the seasonal adjustment models and factors were reviewed at the end of the calendar year, and necessary changes were made to the seasonal adjustment settings as required.
 For the end-of-year review, temporary changes and level shifts were considered in addition to additive outliers; using all of these outlier types often makes the outlier sets more parsimonious.